Hydrogen Fuelled Cars (do they have a future?)

 One of the biggest factors for a lack of popularity for hydrogen fuel cell cars is cost and lack of infrastructure.

 The cost of hydrogen vehicles is currently much higher than that of similarly sized electric or hybrid vehicles.
-Manufacturers are looking at ways to reduce the cost of producing hydrogen fuel cell vehicles in order to bring consumer cost down.
+Manufacturers are looking at ways to reduce the cost of producing hydrogen fuel cell vehicles to reduce consumer costs.
 However, it’s a bit of a chicken and an egg situation, as whilst there is little demand productivity remains low and prices high.

 Are Hydrogen Fuel Cars Better for the Environment?